Here’s my guide on the best restaurants in Barcelona.

 In fact, you won’t find a stray piece of crust in sight.
 It’s so good you may even double down and get the nutella pizza for dessert – it’s worth every chocolately penny.

-You’ll hardly find a better deal than their €6.90 pizza margherita (+drink) lunch special.
+You’ll hardly find a better deal in our list of best restaurants in Barcelona than their €6.90 pizza margherita (+drink) lunch special.

 La Bella Napoli

 If Sport Bar took away the screens and put out some white table cloths and classy decor you’d get this.
 They’re all Neapolitans and bring that southern hospitality.